-As an outcome of the ProportionalHill module membership assignment process, for each link the sum of the assignment-strength values of the given link is equal to the community landscape height of the link.
+As an outcome of the ProportionalHill module membership assignment process, for each link the sum of the assignment-strength values of the given link is equal to the community landscape height of the link.8

-The GradientHill module membership assignment method is structurewise very similar to the ProportionalHill module membership assignment method described above.
-However, in the GradientHill module membership assignment method we do not assign the links of the given round proportionally to the community landscape heights of all their neighbors assigned previously, but only to those neighbors, which have the maximal community landscape height among all neighbors.
+The GradientHill module membership assignment method is structurewise very similar to the ProportionalHill module membership assignment method we do not assign the links of the given round proportionally to the community landscape heights of all their neighbors assigned previously, but only to those neighbors, which have the maximal community landscape height among all neighbors.
 Obviously, this assignment procedure may also give an assignment of a new link to multiple network modules (if the new link has more than one neighbors having an equally maximal community landscape height), but produces much smaller modular overlaps than the ProportionalHill module membership assignment method.
 We suggest to apply the GradientHill module membership assignment method, if large overlaps between various modules are not interesting, or are not feasible.